hypcn/axe/README.md

 Includes fine-grained filtering of logs by log level

+- Set minimum log level in each logger instance
 - Set minimum log level handled by each log sink
-- Override settings for individual logger instances
+- Override sink filter settings for individual logger instances
 - Create separate manager instances with their own sinks for even more options

 # Installation